journeymanavi/deploy/README.md

 # deploy-script
-This is a generalized deployment automation script to deploy web applications to a Linux based server
+This is a generalized deployment automation script to deploy Node.js web applications to a Linux server